cankaradogann/DSA210-Project-Can-Karadogan/README.md

 ## 3. Hypotheses

+**H1: Between-state directional drift**
-**H1: Directional drift between two close, disagreeing AVWAPs** When the price is between two AVWAP lines that are very close to each other, and one AVWAP is sloping up while the other is sloping down, the market is more likely than not (more than 50% of the time) to move in the same direction over the next 15 to 30 minutes, rather than behaving like a random coin flip.
+When price is between two very close AVWAPs and their slopes point in opposite directions, the next 15–30 minutes move up or down more often than 50% in a consistent direction (not a coin flip).

 **H2: Continuation when both agree**
 When the price is above both AVWAP lines or below both, and the two AVWAP slopes point in the same direction, continuation over 30 minutes is above 50 percent.
 The idea is that two agreeing anchors may reflect a stronger and more stable drift.